justGibby16/MS2-Basic-Payroll-Code/README.md

 For each employee, the system:

-*Calculates total hours worked per cutoff.
+- Calculates total hours worked per cutoff.
-*Computes gross salary using hourly rate.
+- Computes gross salary using hourly rate.
-*Combines both cutoffs to determine monthly gross salary.
+- Combines both cutoffs to determine monthly gross salary.
-*Applies government deductions only in the second cutoff.
+- Applies government deductions only in the second cutoff.
-*Displays a detailed payroll summary.
+- Displays a detailed payroll summary.

 3. Attendance and Work Hour Computation

 The system calculates work hours based on login and logout times:

-+Login before 8:10 AM is adjusted to 8:00 AM (grace period) +Logout after 5:00 PM is capped at 5:00 PM
+- Login before 8:10 AM is adjusted to 8:00 AM (grace period)
+- Logout after 5:00 PM is capped at 5:00 PM
-+Lunch break (1 hour) is deducted if:
+- Lunch break (1 hour) is deducted if:
-+The employee worked at least 5 hours
+  - The employee worked at least 5 hours

 Ensures accurate and realistic work hour computation